tahoe-lafs/tahoe-lafs/docs/specifications/dirnodes.rst

 ================================

 The biggest benefit of this dirnode approach is that sharing individual directories is almost trivial.
 Alice creates a subdirectory that she wants to use to share files with Bob.
-This subdirectory is attached to Alice's filesystem at "~alice/share-with-bob".
-She asks her filesystem for the read-write directory URI for that new directory, and emails it to Bob.
-When Bob receives the URI, he asks his own local vdrive to attach the given URI, perhaps at a place named "~bob/shared-with-alice".
-Every time either party writes a file into this directory, the other will be able to read it.
-If Alice prefers, she can give a read-only URI to Bob instead, and then Bob will be able to read files but not change the contents of the directory.
+This subdirectory is attached to Alice's file store at "alice:shared-with-bob".
+She asks her file store for the read-only directory URI for that new directory, and emails it to Bob.
+When Bob receives the URI, he attaches the given URI into one of his own directories, perhaps at a place named "bob:shared-with-alice".
+Every time Alice writes a file into this directory, Bob will be able to read it.
+(It is also possible to share read-write URIs between users, but that makes it difficult to follow the `Prime Coordination Directive`_ .)
 Neither Alice nor Bob will get access to any files above the mounted directory: there are no 'parent directory' pointers.
-If Alice creates a nested set of directories, "~alice/share-with-bob/subdir2", and gives a read-only URI to share-with-bob to Bob, then Bob will be unable to write to either share-with-bob/ or subdir2/.
+If Alice creates a nested set of directories, "alice:shared-with-bob/subdir2", and gives a read-only URI to shared-with-bob to Bob, then Bob will be unable to write to either shared-with-bob/ or subdir2/.

+.. _`Prime Coordination Directive`: ../write_coordination.rst

 A suitable UI needs to be created to allow users to easily perform this sharing action: dragging a folder their vdrive to an IM or email user icon,